harrylu99/blog/docs/reactSourceCode/FiberWorkingPrinciple.md

 Aslo, `Fiber Tree` built by `Fiber Nodes` corresponding the `DOM Tree`.

-In this section, we will talking about how to use `Double BUffer` for update `DOM`.
+In this section, we will talking about how to use `Double Buffer` for update `DOM`.

+## Double Buffer